elsayed-lab/ptu-detection/README.md

 average strand assignment of it's 7 neighbors on either side).

-It is then up to the user to compare these results, and choose the mapping which appears to best reflect the acutal PTU structure.
+It is then up to the user to compare these results, and choose the mapping which appears to best reflect the actual PTU structure.

 To aid in this assessment, a .bed file including the alternative mappings is created with can be loaded into a genome browser such as [IGV](http://software.broadinstitute.org/software/igv/).

-For example, below is a screenshot for the same *T. cruzi* chromosome showing several possible PTU assignements resulting from different levels of smoothing.
+For example, below is a screenshot for the same *T. cruzi* chromosome showing several possible PTU assignments resulting from different levels of smoothing.

 ![T. cruzi CL Brener Esmeraldo-like ch.
 18 example PTU assignments](extra/example_screenshot.png)